OutSystems/docs-support/src/community/customer-portal.md

 * Manage your users and permissions for the infrastructures where he is set as administrator.
 * Register support cases, [approve unauthorized cases](https://success.outsystems.com/Support/Account_and_Members_Management/Enhanced_security_for_OutSystems_support_cases), and view all cases of that infrastructure.
 * [Register](https://success.outsystems.com/Support/Enterprise_Customers/Licensing/Manage_and_Upgrade/03_Get_a_license_file_for_an_environment#Registering_your_environment_(using_the_serial_number)), [release](https://success.outsystems.com/Support/Enterprise_Customers/Licensing/Manage_and_Upgrade/05_How_to_free_up_an_existing_environment_in_licensing) environment slots, and download licenses.
-* Receive notifications regarding maintenance, disruptive, and security events.
+* Receive notifications regarding maintenance, disruptive.
 * Receive license expiration notifications.

 OutSystems will set by default as the first Infrastructure administrator, the person that was identified as such in your initial purchase order.
 It can, however, be changed to your preference at a later stage.